 Celebrate little victories.
 Save the champagne until after you complete your entire book, but make sure to take time to give yourself a little pat on the back for completing each phase.
 Then move onto next leg of the journey.

-What tips do you have when it comes to setting and meeting deadlines?
+What tips do you have when it comes to setting deadlines?
 Please let us know in the comments section below.